-Thirteen Trustees are to be elected at the Annual Meeting of Stockholders to hold office until the next annual meeting and until their respective successors shall have been elected and qualified.
-Of the thirteen Board members standing for election, two (the Chairman of the Board, President and Chief Executive Officer--Eugene R. McGrath and the Executive Vice President and Chief Financial Officer -- Raymond J. McCann) are officers of the Company.
+Fourteen Trustees are to be elected at the Annual Meeting of Stockholders to hold office until the next annual meeting and until their respective successors shall have been elected and qualified.
+Of the fourteen Board members standing for election, two (the Chairman of the Board, President and Chief Executive Officer--Eugene R. McGrath, and the Executive Vice President and Chief Financial Officer--Raymond J. McCann) are officers of the Company.
 The current non-officer nominee Trustees (who include a former Chairman of the Board and Chief Executive Officer and another former officer) bring to the Company the benefit of their broad expertise and experience in many diverse fields.

-Since the last annual meeting, the number of Trustees constituting the entire Board of Trustees was reduced from fourteen to thirteen by amendment to Section 8 of the By-laws, effective May 31, 1993, the date of the resignation of Mr. Victor Marrero as a member of the Board of Trustees.
-Following four years of outstanding service to the Company, Mr. Marrero was appointed by President Clinton to serve as the United States Representative to the United Nations Economic and Social Council.
-All of the nominees were elected Trustees at the last annual meeting.
+Since the last annual meeting, the number of Trustees constituting the entire Board of Trustees was increased from thirteen to fourteen by amendment to Section 8 of the By-laws, effective July 26, 1994, the date of the election of Ms. Sally Hernandez-Pinero as a member of the Board of Trustees.
+Ms. Hernandez-Pinero is of counsel to Kalkines, Arky, Zall & Bernstein, attorneys-at-law.
+Ms. Hernandez-Pinero served in several high-level municipal government positions, including Chairwoman of the New York City Housing Authority from 1992 through 1993, New York City Deputy Mayor for Finance and Economic Development from 1990 to 1992 and Commissioner and Chairwoman of the Board of Directors of the Financial Services Corporation of New York City.
+She also was the Deputy Borough President of Manhattan from 1986 to 1988.
+All of the nominees, except Ms. Hernandez-Pinero, were elected Trustees at the last annual meeting.
 The Company's management believes that all of the nominees will be able and willing to serve as Trustees of the Company.